 - It’s super easy to get around Sri Lanka.
 Trains and buses are cheap and easy to find unless you want to make it even easier and get your own driver (more on this later).

-- Sri Lanka has something for all – the culture, the hikes, the temples, the beaches, and of course the elephant safaris.
+- Sri Lanka has something for everyone – the culture, the hikes, the temples, the beaches, and of course the elephant safaris.